Spectral surgery and high-fidelity quantum state transfer in $XX$ chains: Fidelity estimation

 \section{Fidelity estimation}

 Because the tridiagonal matrix $J$ is persymmetric, the amplitude $A(t)$ (recall \eqref{A_def}) of the quantum signal at the end of the chain can be calculated with the help of the following formula \cite{VZ_PST}: \be A(t) = \sum_{s=0}^N w_s (-1)^{N+s} \exp\left(-i x_s t \right). \lab{A0N} \ee Note that for $t=0$ we have \be A(0)= \sum_{s=0}^N w_s (-1)^{N+s}=0, \lab{A0N=0} \ee a consequence of the properties of persymmetric matrices \cite{persym}.
 Formula \re{A0N=0} means that at $t=0$, the quantum signal (qubit) is concentrated at $n=0$ and that hence the amplitude at $n=N$ is zero.
-Given the explicit expression of the weights \re{w_s_ultra}, one can evaluate the fidelity defined in\eqref{get} \be \delta(T) = 1-|A(T)| \lab{F} \ee for different values of $N,M,T$.
+Given the explicit expression of the weights \re{w_s_ultra}, one can evaluate the fidelity defined in \eqref{get} \be \delta(T) = 1-|A(T)| \lab{F} \ee for different values of $N,M,T$.
+The quantity $\delta(T)$ should not be viewed as defining a new asymptotic notion analogous to APST or PGT.
+It is simply a practical measure of the transfer error for a finite chain and a finite transfer time.
+Our goal is to identify analytically solvable chains for which $\delta(T)$ remains sufficiently small while the coupling strengths stay within a realistic range.
 The main problem is: find the time $T$ such that $\delta(T)$ has the smallest (necessarily positive) value for the given parameters $N$ and $M$.
 Remember that smaller and smaller $\delta (T)$ will amount to higher and higher fidelities that can be defined by $1-\delta(T)$.

 We present several estimates for $N=100$.
 It is convenient to normalize the spectrum of the uniform $XX$ chain (and hence its Hamiltonian) according to \be x_s = -2(M+2) \cos \omega (s+1), \: s=0,1,\dots , M \lab{x_s_n} \ee with $\omega = \pi/(M+2)$.
 Then for sufficiently large values of $M$ the levels $x_s$ in the middle part of the spectrum \re{x_s_n} have a linear behavior with $x_{s+1}-x_s \approx 2 \pi$.
 We know that the PST time of the Krawtchouk chain (corresponding to $M \to \infty$) is $T_K = 1/2$.
-We can then use this $T_K$ as a ``zeroth order approximation" for the time $T$ which yields a minimal value of $\delta(T)$, i.e. we will search for a $T$ of the form \be T = 1/2 + \ve. \lab{T=1/2+} \ee Calculations with formula \re{A0N} give the following results
+We can then use this $T_K$ as a ``zeroth order approximation" for the time $T$ which yields a minimal value of $\delta(T)$, i.e. we will search for a $T$ of the form \be T = 1/2 + \ve. \lab{T=1/2+} \ee Numerical evaluation of formula \re{A0N} gives the following results